dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 1. Once AZD has built the container images it pushes them to the ACR registry that was created during the provisioning phase.
 1. Finally, once the container image is in ACR, AZD updates the resource using ARM to start using the new version of the container image.

-## Generating Bicep from .NET Aspire app model using AZD
+## Generate Bicep from .NET Aspire app model

-Although development teams are free to use `azd up` (or `azd provision` and `azd deploy`) commands for their deployments both for development and production purposes, some teams may choose to generate Bicep files that they can review and manage as part of version control (this also allows these
-Bicep files to be referenced as part of a larger more complex Azure deployment).
+Although development teams are free to use `azd up` (or `azd provision` and `azd deploy`) commands for their deployments both for development and production purposes, some teams may choose to generate Bicep files that they can review and manage as part of version control (this also allows these Bicep files to be referenced as part of a larger more complex Azure deployment).

 AZD includes the ability to output the Bicep it uses for provisioning via following command: